kylegwilliam/byu-cs324/hw-strings-io-env/README.md

      *What command line should you use to get your code to find the `CS324_VAR` value?*  (Hint: `FOO=var ./cmd` sets the environment variable `FOO` to `var` for the single running instance of `cmd`.

-# Submission

-Upload `strings-io-env.txt` to the assignment page on LearningSuite.